Transitioning into

 UV index

-March through September, with an average maximum UV index of 12, are months with the highest UV index in Belize City.
-A UV Index reading of 11, and higher, represents an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the average person.
+March through September, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for average individuals.